 Otros Ojos requires that all travellers have comprehensive travel insurance that covers medical emergencies, personal injury, personal property losses and trip cancellation expenses.
 You are also required (not just by us but by the Cuban government) to have adequate health insurance that will cover you should you become sick or injured during your time in Cuba.
-By purchasing a trip with us you are acknowledging that your insurance coverage is current and adequate and that Otros Ojos has no liability for any potential shortfalls in your coverage.
+By purchasing a trip with us you are acknowledging that you have traveler insurance coverage and that Otros Ojos has no liability for any potential shortfalls in your coverage.
 There are a lot of good companies out there, but we have had good experience with World Nomads, Allianz Travel Insurance and Travelinsurance.com.

 We require a non-refundable deposit to secure your booking.

 The balance is required 60 days prior to departure.

 If you need to cancel your trip with us, we need your cancelation request in writing via email.
 We recommend travel insurance should unforeseeable events keep you from participating on our trips.

 If you cancel your trip the following refund policy applies:

 61+ days prior to departure: full refund (minus the nonrefundable deposit)